slmnv5/pepelats/doc/midi_drum.md

 ## MIDI drum

-MIDI drum sends MIDI messages to external drum machine to synchronize it with the looper, change drum volume, program, etc. Translation of these MIDI messages may be done done with IOs app MidiFire [midi_fire_scene.txt](./../config/etc/txt/midi_fire_scene.txt) Any IOs drum machine app may be used.
+MIDI drum sends MIDI messages to external drum machine to synchronize it with the looper, change drum volume, program, etc. Translation of these MIDI messages may be done with IOs app MidiFire [midi_fire_scene.txt](./../config/etc/txt/midi_fire_scene.txt) Any IOs drum machine app may be used.